Baybaşin family: Between 1969 and 1989

-Mehmet Şerif "Khalo" (Note: from xālo 'Uncle', /ku/) Baybaşin, who became the head of the family in 1969, did not only sell opium roots and seeds, unlike his older brother Said.
+Mehmet Şerif "Khalo" (Note: from xālo 'Uncle', /ku/) Baybaşin, who became the head of the family in 1969, did not only sell opium roots and seeds, unlike his older brother Sait.
 He set up an amateur laboratory in an isolated village in Lice, where he succeeded in secretly obtaining morphine base (the raw material for heroin) from opium.

 In 1976, Mehmet Şerif Baybaşin's nephew Hüseyin Baybaşin was caught while transporting 24 lb of hashish to Istanbul.
 On 23 May 1984, Hüseyin Baybaşin was arrested in Dover, United Kingdom, for smuggling drugs internationally using a fake passport and was sentenced to 12 years imprisonment.
 He was sent from the United Kingdom to Turkey to serve his sentence but was released in 1989.

 On 6 May 1988, 476 lb of heroin and 1.9 lb of opium poppy belonging to Nizamettin Baybaşin, son of Mehmet Şerif Baybaşin, and intended to be sent by sea to Italy and the Netherlands, were seized in Istanbul.

 Mehmet Şerif Baybaşin led the family from 1969 to 1989 and appointed his nephew Hüseyin Baybaşin, who had become increasingly famous in Europe, as his successor.